 I’ve seen so many new disruptive business case studies to know that whatever business you are in, you either have to disrupt yourself…or be disrupted, oftentimes by someone with little resources and little experience in your industry, but a technical advance helps them to find a niche that steals away your business right under your nose.

-Secondly, because our new Prime Minister Malcolm Turnbull’s first statement after being elected as prime minister that “Australians need to embrace disruption as our friend”
+Secondly, because Australia’s new Prime Minister Malcolm Turnbull’s first statement after being elected as prime minister that “Australians need to embrace disruption as our friend”

 And thirdly, because the NSW government has been reviewing their take on Airbnb, Uber and Kickstarter.
-Last week, they announced that they released a position paper, and that they would be moving to regulate these three operators. – They are letting them in!
+In December 2016, they announced that they released a position paper, and that they would be moving to regulate these three operators. – They are letting them in!